Spatial Ability Reasoning Tests

-How many blocks make up the shape below?
+How many blocks make up the shape above?

-Which answer shows a mirror image of the image below?
+Which answer shows a mirror image of the image above?

 Generally speaking, if spatial reasoning questions involve the manipulation of two-dimensional objects then they are probably fairly straightforward, but you will be challenged to answer them all in the time you are given.